manssorr/basset-mobile/CONTRIBUTING.md

 - Comment your code when necessary.
 Follow the [JavaScript Documentation and Comments Standard](https://www.drupal.org/docs/develop/standards/javascript/javascript-api-documentation-and-comment-standards) for functions.
 - Never use "any" type
 - Please test your code.
 Make sure new features works
 - Please make sure your code does not violate any standards set by our linter.
 It's up to you to make fixes whenever necessary.
-You can run `npm run lint` to check locally and `npm run lint-fix` to automatically fix smaller issues.
-- Please don't add other node-modules only when necessary

 ### Install Dependencies